-The basicConstraints extension is RECOMMENDED to be included in end-entity certificates35.
-The pathLenConstraint attribute MUST NOT be present36.
+The basicConstraints extension is RECOMMENDED to be included in end-entity certificates37.
+The pathLenConstraint attribute MUST NOT be present38.

-extension.
-Many recent mail clients are able to deal with the subjectAlternativeName (Lotus Notes and Web-Mailer Communigate are known exceptions).
+Notes and Web-Mailer Communigate are known exceptions).
 Parsing issues with this attribute are caused by OpenSSL, which in versions up to and including 0.9.6 used the non-standard string representation "Email" for this attribute type.